yiisoft/docs/guide/en/structure/action.md

 # Actions

-In a web application what is executed is determined by request URL.
-Matching is made by router that is configured with multiple routes.
-Each route can be attached a middleware that, given request, produces a response.
+In a web application, what's executed is determined by request URL.
+Matching is made by router that's configured with multiple routes.
+Each route can be attached to a middleware that, given request, produces a response.
 Since middleware overall could be chained and can pass actual handling to next middleware, we call the middleware actually doing the job an action.